-- 4. The indicator refers to the carbon footprint of direct general account investment portfolio of the Group's insurance companies in listed equities and corporate bonds, in terms of carbon intensity (EVIC). - 5.
-Insurance solutions with ESG components is a definition used for internal identification purposes
+4. The indicator refers to the carbon footprint of direct general account investment portfolio of the Group's insurance companies in listed equities and corporate bonds, in terms of carbon intensity

+(EVIC)

 TOTAL SHAREHOLDER RETURN

 Total shareholder return (TSR) is a performance indicator combining share price variation and dividends paid to show the total return to the shareholder expressed as an annualised percentage.